 What can you do to counteract the materialism that still dominates much of our culture?

 * Don’t feel guilty.
 Modern parents are made to feel as if they are depriving their children of “the best” if they don’t sign them up for every lesson, take them to every movie, or buy them every brain-enhancing toy.
 Advertising companies are paying billions of dollars to make you think this.
 It is not reality… it is a fictional version of reality they are selling.
 Let it go.
 Don’t “buy” into it.
 You are not depriving your children; you are enhancing their mental and emotional development by letting the real world around them captivate and interest them.
-Do you think the Smiths’ kids are really better off because they spend all their free time in front of a television or playing with a DSI?
+Do you think the Smiths’ kids are really better off because they spend all their free time in front of a television or playing with an iPad?

 * Minimize media first.
 This includes movies and television.
 After all, it is advertising that manipulates us into thinking we need this and that.
 If possible, get rid of cable entirely.
 We opted to get Netflix and stream it to our TV via our Wii.. which was a gift.
 We get a lot of gifts now from family who think we are deprived, LOL.
 Anyway, the Wii is not played very much.
 Instead they use it to get on demand movies via Netflix.
 No commercials!!!!
 You can also choose to limit TV to DVDs or videos, preferably those that you check out from the library.
 And speaking of the library…

 * Use it!
 The library is there for a reason.
 Plan a trip with your kids at least once a month.
 Stock up on books and other materials, and take advantage of free library programs.
 Many local libraries host various children’s activities from storytime to matinee movies to live music.